our impact.

 Impactful Change

-Significant reduction in environmental and economic impact, with measurable decreases in food waste-related GHG emissions and cost savings across the food system.
+A drop in environmental and economic impact.
+Clear reductions in GHG emissions and cost savings throughout the food system.

 dignified access